hwracosta/Multithreaded-File-Uploader/README.md

   - Handles the upload of *multiple files* concurrently by processing each file in chunks.
   - Updates FileMetadata and ChunkMetadata records in the database as each chunk is processed.
   - Sends progress updates to the UI via callbacks for each file.

-Without Threads: The UI would freeze during uploads, causing poor user experience and limiting interactivity.

-With Threads: Each file's upload runs on separate threads, ensuring smooth UI performance and user interaction.

 ## Pause and Resume
 - *Files:* FileUploadService.java, MainView.java
 - Threads use the isPaused flag to temporarily pause operations.
 While paused, threads enter a sleep state.